TE services reform 2024

 Ministries, TE services, ELY Centres, KEHA Centre, municipalities and other stakeholders have prepared the transfer of TE services together.
 As preparations have continued, the Ministerial Working Group on Promoting Employment has outlined more policies.

-The Government's legislative proposal was adopted by the Parliament on 1 March 23.
-The transfer of TE services to the municipalities will take place on 1 January 2022.
+The Government's legislative proposal was adopted by the Parliament on 1 March 2023.
+The responsibility for organizing public employment services was transferred from the state Employment and Economic Development Offices to municipalities and municipal cooperation areas on 1 January 2025.
+There are a total of 45 employment areas.

-A diverse group of stakeholders prepare the reform implementation
+A diverse group of stakeholders prepared the reform implementation

 Inquiries: Tanja Ståhlberg